Harbour ISP offers a range of contract phone plans on one-year terms.

 The one advantage Harbour ISP has over the likes of amaysim and Spintel is its network: while the latter use Optus' 4G network, Harbour ISP operates on parts of Telstra's 4G network.
 As the biggest mobile network in Australia, Telstra's infrastructure offers greater coverage and higher potential speeds, which you might find more valuable than bigger inclusions in some cases.

 The competition doesn't get any less fierce at the higher price point of Harbour ISP's Super+ plan.
 In fact, the plan's included 7GB of data and 300 international minutes fall even further behind the inclusions offered by amaysim or Vaya.
 For $11 less a month, Vaya's Unlimited 44 plan packs 13GB of data and 200 international minutes.

 This disparity is plain to see in the table below:

 Taking network infrastructure into account doesn't help Harbour ISP much either.
 Once again, the potential edge of Telstra's network is dulled by better offerings from CMobile and Telechoice:

 How does Harbour ISP's Max+ plan compare?

 Harbour ISP struggles most at the premium price point.
-Not only does its Max+ plan fail to offer the large data caps and generous international credit that plans from amaysim and Virgin Mobile do at cheaper prices, Telstra itself offers a high-end plan of better value for those who want the benefits afforded by the biggest network in Australia:
+Not only does its Max+ plan fail to offer the large data caps and generous international credit that plans from amaysim does at cheaper prices, Telstra itself offers a high-end plan of better value for those who want the benefits afforded by the biggest network in Australia: